-So it’s not shocking that it’s novel technology that’s forcing us to re-evaluate how we embrace the aging process.
-And there’s no single technology that’s doing more to rethink how we age than Bluetooth connectivity.
+So it’s not shocking that it’s a novel technology that’s forcing us to re-evaluate how we embrace the aging process.
+And one of the technologies helping us rethink how we age is Bluetooth connectivity.

 It’s that connectivity between devices–and the way it can be used to improve quality of life–that’s changing how we think about aging.

 For a long time, there was no better metaphor for aging than a hearing aid: a large, clunky device that marked you as advancing in years.
-Hearing aids are still a great metaphor for aging, but in a totally renewed, vibrant way that emphasizes your vitality.
+But those days are gone.

-That’s because hearing aids are now incorporating Bluetooth connectivity into their devices.
+That’s because many hearing aids now have Bluetooth connectivity.
 This has a practical application, making certain daily tasks like phone calls easier.
-But there’s a mental effect as well: hearing aids are now devices–a simple digital technology to improve your life no different than, say, your iPhone.
+But there’s a mental effect as well: hearing aids are now just seen as devices–a simple digital technology to improve your life no different than, say, your iPhone.

 With Bluetooth connectivity, hearing aids officially become sleek, high-tech gizmos–and we love gizmos!

 What can a Bluetooth-enabled hearing aid do?

 Modern hearing aids tend to be quite small, often smaller even than your standard iPhone earbuds.
 Someone wearing Bluetooth-enabled hearing aids could: